TheGlitch1/TheGlitch1-git-scripts-essentials/README.md

 - `delete-local-branches-without-remote.bat`: Batch Script for Deleting Local Branches without Remote.

+- `cherry-pick-simple.bat`: simplifying the process of picking a commit from another branch to merge it in your current branch. . `comming soon`

+- `cherry-pick-adv.bat`: With less human actions : easier process of picking a commit from another branch with or wihout commits to merge it in your current branch. `comming soon`

 - `switch-branch-adv.bat`: <!-- creates a new commit with the changes you've made to your local branch. --> `comming soon`

-- `cherry-pick-adv.bat`: <!-- easier process of picking a commit from another branch with or wihout commit to merge it in your current branch.--> `comming soon`

 ## Usage